The Creality LD-002R made it into our buyer’s guide of the Best 3D Printers Spring 2020. Check out our hands-on review to see why.

 There are a few defining features of the Creality LD-002R, which is a revision of Creality’s LR-002 MSLA 3D printer.
 On first impressions alone it looks to be a snazzy little printer that at the very least keeps up with the competition (assuming it doesn’t launch with a grotesque price tag – this has yet to be announced.)
 We have a unit in office and will put it through its paces in the coming weeks.
 For now though, here’s the feature run-down.

-Great emphasis is being placed on the LD-002R’s robust build quality and the components of its motion system, which is underpinned by a ball screw and single linear rail for the Z-axis.
+Great emphasis is being placed on the LD-002R’s robust build quality and the components of its motion system, which is underpinned by a lead screw and single linear rail for the Z-axis.

 MSLA 3D printers use an LCD screen to mask an image of a layer over a UV light source.
 Comprised of hundreds of thousands of pixels, each a little rectangle itself, this tech leaves a telltale sign of the edges of these pixels on the print surface.
 Often barely visible, this effect can be lessened through the use of a digital processing called anti-aliasing, which interpolates between these edges, smoothing the effect out.